 - Preheat the oven to 250 degrees Fahrenheit.

 - Combine the apples, apple cider, brown sugar and ½ teaspoon salt in a large French oven over medium heat.
 Bring to a simmer (partially covering) and cook until the apples are soft, about 20 minutes.

 - Remove from the heat and stir in the lemon juice, cinnamon, vanilla, cloves and nutmeg.
 Puree the mixture using an immersion blender.

 - Once pureed, bake uncovered, stirring every 30 minutes, until thickened and deep amber (about 3 hours).
-Remove from the oven and let the apple butter cool completely, then transfer to airtight containers and refrigerate up to 5 days.
+Remove from the oven and let the apple butter cool completely at room temperature.
+Then transfer to airtight containers and refrigerate up to 5 days.

 - Yield - This recipe yields about 2 cups.

 - Apples - Any apples you have on hand will work.